Since espresso-making is an art, the machines brewing those addictively delicious shots are really complex things…

 So with this review we want to help you avoid any of that.
 In fact, we’ll show you 8 espresso machines under 200 dollars that – despite their price – make creamy shots of espresso and help you save the $6 morning detour to Starbucks.

-And in case you’re still not sure which espresso machine to go for after that – we’ve added a buyer’s guide detailling the most important aspects for you to consider.
+And in case you’re still not sure which one really is the best espresso machine under 200 to go for after that – we’ve added a buyer’s guide detailling the most important aspects for you to consider.

 1. DeLonghi EC155 Espresso and Cappuccino Maker

-The De’Longhi Espresso & Cappuccino Maker (EC155) is our best pick of all espresso machines under 200 dollars!
+The De’Longhi Espresso & Cappuccino Maker (EC155) is our best espresso machine under 200 dollars out of all models we’ve considered!

 The reason it does make such good espressos, cappuccinos and lattes is, first, the 15-bar pressure pump.
 It pushes the water through the ground coffee with such intensity that you’ll get the creamy foam topping (the “crema”) on your espresso.
 Second, the EC155 heats the water up to almost perfect brewing temperature (about 200°F) and thereby creates a rich bitter-and-sweet flavor.
 There won’t be anything sour as with other machines.